Pititul/CcminerBitcore/README.md

 This variant was tested and built on Linux (ubuntu server 14.04) and VStudio 2013 on Windows 7.

-Note that the x86 releases are generally faster than x64 ones on Windows.

 About source code dependencies
 ------------------------------